 – Jean Merlaut –

-On the ideally exposed slopes of Malagar, the vines flourish in perfect order.
+On the well-exposed sunny slopes of Malagar, the vines flourish in perfect order.

 Terroir and landscape